waheed816/Smoothstack-Evaluation/PYTEST_README.md

 pytest --cov=app
 ```

-## Run the Following Command to Check Which Lines of Code Were Not Covered
+## Run the Following Command to Check Which Lines of Code Were Not Covered in testing

 ```
 pytest --cov=app --cov-report term-missing